 | CSV/TSV | Import supported | Import supported | Import supported |

-Memly's multimodal support particularly addresses the need to "leverage existing study materials as-is."
+Memly's multimodal support (the ability to read text, images, video, and audio alike) particularly addresses the need to "leverage existing study materials as-is."
 Whether it's textbook PDFs, lecture recordings, or photos of whiteboard notes, you can convert your existing resources directly into flashcards, dramatically reducing the time spent on card creation.

 Who Each App Is Best For